ValeP314/pp3-income-tax-calculator/README.md

 ### Features Left to Implement

 - The Google sheet will be easy to implement whenever the 2024 Budget will become available.
 This can be done by appending a row to the information already present in the worksheet, or directly adding the new band values onto the worksheet itself.
+- In order to provide a better experience, it would be beneficial to implement some HTML and CSS features to create a user-friendly interface.

 ## Testing